 Many people with metastatic breast cancer worry about their partner’s response to their illness.
 It’s normal for partners to be just as overwhelmed as you.
 Partners often feel they cannot express their emotions without upsetting the person they love.
 Many male partners often feel they need to be strong and become distressed as they cannot ‘fix’ the situation.

-It is tempting to think that keeping the diagnosis a secret from children will protect them, but if they find out that you haven’t been honest with them they are likely to feel angry and resentful when they do discover the truth.
+It is tempting to think that keeping the diagnosis a secret from children will protect them from worry.

 Children also tend to sense when something is wrong and can blame themselves if a clear explanation of the situation isn’t given to them.